susina/psr2-code-generator/index.md

  */
 class MyAwesomeClass extend FantasticFramework
 {
-    \\properties and methods according to the model .........
+    //properties and methods according to the model .........
 }
 ```